 The “terrifying new math” is pretty simple.
 McKibben, the founder of 350.org and the world’s most prominent climate campaigner, proposes that there are just three numbers that we need to pay attention to in order to reach some radical conclusions about the future of fossil fuels.

 The first number is two degrees Celsius, or about 3.6 degrees Fahrenheit.
 In the 2009 Copenhagen Climate Accord, 167 countries, including the United States, pledged that “deep cuts in global [greenhouse gas] emissions are required . . . so as to hold the increase in global temperature below two degrees Celsius.”
 The Copenhagen Accord was a timid, inadequate document.
-According to McKibben, even a two-degree rise in global temperatures is fraught with danger, but it’s the only international consensus on a climate target—“the bottomest of bottom lines,” he writes.
+According to McKibben, even a two-degree rise in global temperatures is fraught with danger, but it’ is the only international consensus on a climate target, —“the bottomest of bottom lines,” he writes.
 The first scary number.

 Student handouts include:

 - Three Scary Numbers Questions